ttencate/godot-docs/development/cpp/core_types.rst

 The most common memory model is the heap, where an application will request a region of memory, and the underlying OS will try to fit it somewhere and return it.
-This often works best and is flexible, but over time and with abuse, this can lead to segmentation.
+This often works best and is flexible, but over time and with abuse, this can lead to fragmentation.

-Segmentation slowly creates holes that are too small for most common allocations, so that memory is wasted.
-There is a lot of literature about heap and segmentation, so this topic will not be developed further here.
-Modern operating systems use paged memory, which helps mitigate the problem of segmentation but doesn't solve it.
+Fragmentation slowly creates holes that are too small for most common allocations, so that memory is wasted.
+There is a lot of literature about heap and fragmentation, so this topic will not be developed further here.
+Modern operating systems use paged memory, which helps mitigate the problem of fragmentation but doesn't solve it.

-However, in many studies and tests, it is shown that given enough memory, if the maximum allocation size is below a given threshold in proportion to the maximum heap size and proportion of memory intended to be unused, segmentation will not be a problem over time as it will remain constant.
+However, in many studies and tests, it is shown that given enough memory, if the maximum allocation size is below a given threshold in proportion to the maximum heap size and proportion of memory intended to be unused, fragmentation will not be a problem over time as it will remain constant.
 In other words, leave 10-20% of your memory free and perform all small allocations and you are fine.

-Godot ensures that all objects that can be allocated dynamically are small (less than a few kb at most).
+Godot ensures that all objects that can be allocated dynamically are small (at most a few kB).
 But what happens if an allocation is too large (like an image or mesh geometry or large array)?
 In this case Godot has the option to use a dynamic memory pool.
 This memory needs to be locked to be accessed, and if an allocation runs out of memory, the